JoseyKinnaman/leetspeak/README.md

 This a project for Epicodus, with the main goal being CSS styling techniques.

 ## Specs
+* The string remains as is when no leetspeak rules apply
+- Input: "happy"
+- Output: "happy"

 * The letter "e" will be replaced with "3"
 - Input: "bed"
 - Output: "b3d"